A list of famous French people from Joan d’ Arc to Zinedine Zidane.

 Denis Diderot (1713–1784) Philosopher and writer.
 Diderot played a role in the Enlightenment.
 Initially a follower of Voltaire, he moved towards atheism and materialism.

 Marie Antoinette (1755 – 1793) Wife of King Louis XVI.
 Marie Antoinette is often held up as a symbol of Royal decadence and profligacy, which sparked the French revolution.
 Whether fair or not, she was executed in 1793 for treason and holding principles in opposition to the French revolution.

 Alexandre Dumas (1802–1870) Author of historical dramas such as The Count of Monte Cristo, The Three Musketeers, and the Marie Antoinette romances.
-Dumas was a larger than life character and influential writer.
+Dumas was a larger than life character and an influential writer.

 Hector Berlioz (1803–1869) French composer of the Romantic period.
-Berlioz composed a Requiem for 210 voices Grande messe des morts (Requiem) and Symphonie fantastique.
+Among his works are his Requiem for 210 voices Grande messe des morts, and Symphonie Fantastique.

 Camille Pissarro (1830–1903) Impressionist and post-impressionist painter.
 A very influential figure for both impressionists and the new generation of post-impressionist painters.

 Édouard Manet (1832–1883) Manet contributed to the schools of realism and impressionism – playing a key role in the transformation to impressionism and modern art.